banner image

 • The Practice may contact you for fundraising efforts, but you can ask not to be contacted again.

-To file a complaint or exercise your rights, contact the practice using the information below:
+To file a complaint or exercise your rights, contact the Practice:

 • The Practice can use and share PHI with other professionals who are treating you.